 - Physical deformity/Handicap -> death

 - Homosexual/Trans -> death

 See related: The Flag of Germany: Colours, Meaning & History

 Hitler poured vast resources into German science projects.
-Thus, Germany was about 20 years ahead of the next nation in certain sciences, particularly chemistry and physics, which lead to great advancements in mechanics, aeronautics, and rocketry.
+For that reason, Germany was about 20 years ahead of the next nation in specific sciences, particularly chemistry, and physics, which led to significant advancements in mechanics, aeronautics, and rocketry.

-Had Germany won WW2, mankind would likely have started exploring space at least 20 years prior to the first moon landing in 1969.
-There would have been greater advancements in automotive and aeronautical technology too.
+Had Germany won WW2, humanity would likely have started exploring space at least 20 years before the first moon landing in 1969.
+There would have been more significant advancements in automotive and aeronautical technology too.

-You could argue that there would be less, or even zero global conflicts too, as the entire world would be either under the Swastika or the Rising Sun, both flags being allied to one another.
+You could argue that there would be fewer, or even zero, global conflicts, too, as the entire world would be either under the Swastika or the Rising Sun, both flags being allied to one another.
 Again, it’s unlikely peace would last.

 Regarding resistance movements, without the support of an external nation, it’s unlikely any resistance movement would be successful in the face of Nazi oppression.
 The Nazis, extremely proficient intelligence gatherers, infiltrated most resistance movements in occupied territory during WW2.

-Within 2 generations, it’s likely most resistance movements would’ve been destroyed, disbanded, or forgotten, as people born under Nazi rule would know nothing else.
+Within two generations, most resistance movements would likely be destroyed, disbanded, or forgotten, as people born under Nazi rule would know nothing else.